 Buttondown allows you to attach files, images, and that sort of thing to your emails (and to your concomitant web archives), but that's not quite the same thing as being a full-fledged media host.
 If you're looking for a place to grow your media presence by gating certain podcast episodes or comics, I'd recommend checking out Patreon or Memberful.

 If you're looking for an email solution for your E-commerce store, it's almost certainly a better idea for you to choose an option that's deeply integrated with your store so you can handle things like coupon codes, shopping cart integrations, and so on.
-Mailchimp really shines here.
+Bento really shines here.

 If you're not sure whether or not your use case is a good fit for Buttondown, please email me; I'm happy to chat with you, and I promise I'll spare you the hard sell — I care more about you finding the right tool than the tool being Buttondown.